 Extraoral X-rays

 For the following three types of X-rays, the film remains outside the mouth.
-These show the teeth as well as the surrounding structures such as the jaw and skull.
+These show the teeth and the surrounding structures, such as the jaw and skull.

 Panoramic X-ray

-A panoramic X-ray is a very common procedure at the dental office.
-It provides a big-picture view that shows the relationship between the jaws and teeth, as well as the airways such as the nasal cavities and sinuses.
+A panoramic X-ray is a common procedure at the dental office.
+It provides a big-picture view of the relationship between the jaws and teeth, as well as the airways, such as the nasal cavities and sinuses.
 This is a non-invasive test that is the way to go if you are unsure which tooth is hurting.

 It requires a little preparation.
 You will have to remove your jewelry, glasses, and other metal objects.
 You will be given a lead apron to protect the rest of your body from radiation exposure.